 With the support of people like you, last year alone The Bone Cancer Research Trust was able to commit an incredible £807,824 to pioneering and life-saving research.
 That’s over four times what all the major UK cancer research charities spent collectively.

-I know times are tough for a lot of people right now, but every contribution – large or small – could really make a difference to someone’s life.
+Every contribution – large or small – could really make a difference in someone’s life.
 It may be a cliche, but every little helps.

 Donations have ended for my fundraiser, but you can donate to Bone Cancer Research Trust here.

 If you can’t donate right now, please share their page, follow them on social media and keep an eye out for upcoming challenges that you can do.

 Have you done the 2000 Burpees Challenge?
 Let me know in the comments!